LyubomirT/intense-rp-next/docs/index.md

 IntenseRP Next brings several major improvements over traditional browser automation approaches.
 The most significant is **network interception** using a Chrome extension that captures DeepSeek's responses directly from the network stream, which means more reliable streaming and better handling of formatted content like code blocks.

-The application also includes **persistent browser sessions** that remember your DeepSeek login between sessions, **flexible message formatting** that lets you customize how conversations are sent to DeepSeek, and **comprehensive logging and debugging tools** to help troubleshoot any issues.
+The application also includes **persistent browser sessions** that remember your DeepSeek login between sessions, **flexible message formatting** that lets you customize how conversations are sent to DeepSeek, and **much better logging and debugging tools** to help troubleshoot any issues.

 For technical users, there's a complete **modular architecture** that makes the codebase easier to maintain and extend, plus **schema-driven configuration** that automatically generates the settings interface.